exodusanto/ng-ripple/README.md

 # ng-ripple

-Material ripple effects directive for AngularJS
+Material ripple effects directive for AngularJS, Inspired by **Angular Material Design** , this implementation contains the ripple animation for buttons and links
 ### Version
 0.5.0